 If you have been referred to a breast clinic with a sign or symptom you’ll usually have a physical examination and imaging of your breasts.
 You may also have a small sample of cells (a biopsy) taken from your breast for testing if the physical examination and imaging identify anything unusual.

 You should normally have all your tests on one visit to the hospital to save you making several trips.

 A doctor or nurse will examine your breasts to look for any signs or symptoms of breast cancer.
 They will also examine your armpits (sometimes referred to as the axilla) and the area around your collarbone to check for signs of cancer in your lymph nodes.
 Lymph nodes are glands found in your armpit and other areas of your body that are part of your immune system.

-Breast imaging will involve either a mammogram or ultrasound.
+Images will be taken of your breasts to look for signs of breast cancer.
 The best method of imaging will depend on your age and physical characteristics.
-You may even have both.

 Information last reviewed: 21 August 2013